abarnash/moose-stack/containers/moose/QUERIES.md

   "data": {
     "leaveGame": {
       "success": false,
-      "message": "User game-tester is not in any games" }
+      "message": "User newest-user is not in any games" }
   }
 }